civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_unsubscribeGroups.md

 ## Summary

-This hook is called when CiviCRM recieves a request to unsubscribe a user from a mailing
+This hook is called when CiviCRM receives a request to unsubscribe a user from a mailing.

+## Availability

 Introduced in CiviCRM v4.2